• Skip to main content

 My 6 Best Tips for Rigid Heddle Warping Success!

-I absolutely love direct warping my rigid heddle looms!
+Direct warping a rigid heddle loom is something I love to do!
 It’s one of the fastest and easiest ways to get started on a new weaving project, and I find the process simple and satisfying.
 There’s nothing better than going from an idea to a fully warped loom in hardly any time at all.

 But let’s be honest—direct warping isn’t foolproof.
 If you’ve ever ended up with a tangled mess, uneven tension, or felt completely frustrated before you even started weaving, you’re not alone!
 I’ve made plenty of mistakes over the years, but the good news is that most warping issues have quick and easy fixes.
-In this post, I’ll walk you through some of the most common direct warping mistakes and how to solve them so you can begin to enjoy the warping process as much as the weaving!

 So, What is So Great About Direct Warping?